ex1nhatvh/exment-manual/docs/view.md

 ※ "Default" can be set to "YES" for only one view in one custom table.
 If "Default" is set to "YES" for two or more views, it will be changed to "NO" except for the view that was last set to "YES".

+#### Order
+Displayed when the setting value of "EXMENT_SORT_CUSTOM_VIEW_OPTIONS" in the .env file is not 0.
+Set the order of views displayed on the custom view menu button.

 #### Display column selection
 The settings for the columns displayed in the view.
 A list of the set columns is displayed on the data list screen, etc.